mxcl/YOLOKit/README.markdown

 * YOLOKit is completely modular, if you only want `map` then only have `map`: `pod "YOLOKit/map"`
 * YOLOKit is thorough, well-tested and inside apps on the store
 * Every single method in YOLOKit was carefully considered; every detail poured over.
-YOLOKit is not just a direct port of *Ruby’s Enumerable* or *Underscore*, it is a *delightful* implementation inspired by such projects and designed for iOS developers.
+YOLOKit is not just a direct port of *Ruby’s Enumerable* or *Underscore*, it is a *delightful* implementation inspired by such but designed for your needs as an iOS developer.

 YOLOKit is thoroughly documented at http://mxcl.github.io/YOLOKit/.